esnet/grafana-esnet-networkmap-panel/docs/development.md

 $ yarn run build_dts
 ```

-4. Open a browser and navigate to your Grafana instance.
+8. Open a browser and navigate to your Grafana instance.

-5. Login and create a new dashboard or navigate to the default one.
+9. Login and create a new dashboard or navigate to the default one.

-6. Add a new panel to the dashboard.
+10. Add a new panel to the dashboard.
 The plugin should be ready for adding as "Network Map Panel".

-7. Enter edit mode in the newly added panel.
-You should be able to view a map (and it's sidebar when enabled) plus work with the
+11. Enter edit mode in the newly added panel.
+You should be able to view a map (and its sidebar when enabled) plus work with the
 Grafana sidebar on the right to configure the panel.
+Follow the instructions in README.md to configure the Grafana panel.

 ### Troubleshooting